-Overview

-We completed two internal audit reviews and two advisory based reviews.
-This resulted in the identification of 2 medium and 5 low risk rated findings to improve weaknesses in the design of controls and operating effectiveness.
+Overview: We completed two internal audit reviews.
+This resulted in the identification of four medium and five low risk rated findings to improve weaknesses in the design of controls and operating effectiveness.

-Internal control issues and other weaknesses

-Weaknesses were identified within the organisation's pensions administration and liquidity processes resulting in 2 medium risk and 5 low risk across the 2 internal audits reviews completed in the 2023/24 year.
+Internal control issues and other weaknesses: Weaknesses were identified within the organisation's investment strategy and objectives setting processes and third party management processes.
 Key findings (medium rated) raised in the year include the following: